Baitsai/Parallel-computing/PFM_Computing/README.md

-# PFM-Project
+# PFM CPU/GPU Project Documentation

-## Reference Problem
+## Project Overview

+This project implements a Particle Flux Method (PFM) simulation for a two-dimensional supersonic forward-facing step flow.
+The goal is to compare the performance between a serial CPU implementation and a CUDA GPU implementation.

-This project uses the two-dimensional supersonic forward-facing step problem as a reference test case.
-This problem is commonly associated with the strong-shock benchmark discussed by Woodward and Colella:
+The reference flow problem is based on the classic two-dimensional strong-shock forward-facing step benchmark discussed in:

-Woodward, P. and Colella, P., The numerical simulation of two-dimensional fluid flow with strong shocks, Journal of Computational Physics, 54[1], pp. 115-173, 1984, ISSN 0021-9991,
+Woodward, P. and Colella, P. (1984). *The numerical simulation of two-dimensional fluid flow with strong shocks*.
+Journal of Computational Physics, 54(1), 115–173.

-Our implementation does not reproduce the exact numerical scheme from the paper.
-Instead, we use the same type of strong-shock forward-facing step flow as a benchmark problem and implement it using a Particle Flux Method with CPU and CUDA GPU versions.
+Our implementation does not reproduce the exact numerical scheme of the paper.
+Instead, we use the same type of strong-shock forward-facing step problem as the test case and implement it using a Particle Flux Method.

 ## Problem Description